 The Ostrander Ski Hut houses a maximum number of 25 people.
-Large groups are welcome, but the limit for a single party is 15 people.
-Yosemite Conservancy employs a hut keeper to live at Ostrander during the winter ski season in order to maintain the hut and for emergencies.
-The hut keeper is not responsible for cleaning up after guests; visitors must pack out all their trash.
+Large groups are welcome but the limit for a single party is 15 people.
+Yosemite Conservancy employs a hut keeper to live at Ostrander during the winter ski season to maintain the hut and for emergencies.
+The hut keeper is not responsible for cleaning up after guests; visitors must pack out all trash.

 All visitors must pick up a free wilderness permit at the Badger Pass Ranger Station.
 Designated overnight parking is available at Badger Pass.
 Vehicle license plate numbers must be printed on the permit.

 The excellent skiing at Ostrander Ski Hut attracts backcountry skiers and snowboarders who are looking to ski the steep slopes in the cirque above Ostrander Lake.
 Along the way, you may enjoy stunning views of Half Dome, the Clark Range and the northern part of the park, including Hoffmann, Dana and Conness peaks.
 The ski hut is approximately 10 miles from Badger Pass, and all routes require considerable stamina and cross-country skiing experience.
 Novice skiers should not attempt this trip and traveling to the hut by snowshoe is not recommended.
 Departures for the ski hut should take place by 9 am to arrive at the hut during daylight hours.
 Climbing skins are strongly recommended (see equipment checklist).
 Hauling gear or children on sleds to the hut is strongly discouraged.

 There is also a free brochure (including map) of winter trails in the Glacier Point Road area.
 See brochure.

 Visitors to backcountry cabins have an increased risk of exposure to potential disease-causing vectors.
 To help reduce exposure to such risks, all food must be stored in the rodent-proof bins provided in the kitchen area.
 Please thoroughly clean food-preparation areas after each meal.
 For more information, please visit the website of the California Department of Public Health.